 A Christian’s journey from birth through death and onto new life is a serious, intentional undertaking in the presence of God.
 As a church we honor these stages with ritual and ceremony.

 Through the sacrament of Christian baptism, we are marked by grace with the waters of life and welcomed into the circle of Christ’s church.
+Virtual Baptisms are now being arranged.
+To view a virtual baptism, click here.
 Email firstname.lastname@example.org for more information.

-Communion is celebrated weekly at First Worship and Jazz Worship, and occasionally at Festival Worship.
-It is always open to all who wish to receive it.
-We do this to remember the meal shared between Christ and His disciples.
+Communion is celebrated throughout the year.
+On Communion Sundays, worshipers are invited to prepare a simple communion of bread and juice, wine, or water.
+To learn more about how we celebrate Communion online, click here.
+Communion is always open to all who wish to receive it.
+We do this to remember the meal shared between Christ and the disciples.

 Our youth embark upon an intentional spiritual journey of their own in the company of peers and adult guides.
 They are challenged to answer the question: is this the faith I claim for myself?
+Our next confirmation class will convene Sept.
+2021 for 7th and 8th grades.
 Contact email@example.com for more information.

-It’s is one thing to stand on the sidelines.
+It’s one thing to stand on the sidelines.
 It is another thing altogether to jump in, roll up one’s sleeves, and enter deeply into the life and ministry of an intergenerational, multicultural community of God’s people.
 Will you join us?
 Do you dare?
+Online info sessions and joining are happening!
 Contact firstname.lastname@example.org for more information.

 We believe in weddings, in love, and in the brave vows of marriage!
 Our gorgeous building (elaborately ornamented sanctuary, or our simple stone chapel) might be what you have been looking for.
 In keeping with our values of inclusivity, we welcome all: straight, gay, inter-religious, non-believers, marrying for the first time or another time around – we are happy to help you make your commitment to each other.
+While weddings are still happening during this time, guidelines are evolving due to COVID-19 Health & Safety precautions.
 Visit our Wedding Venue page and email email@example.com for more information.